jackpine/biketag-ops/README.md

     sudo systemctl enable biketag-db-backup.timer
     sudo systemctl start biketag-db-backup.timer

-Decrypt and copy the env file into the biketag-api container.
-I literally used the system clipboard.
+Decrypt and copy the env file into the biketag-api container. something like this should work

-    docker exec -ti biketag-api bash -l
+    docker exec -i biketag-api-dev bash -c "cat - > ~app/biketag-api/.env" < decrypted_env

 Then restart nginx